edwfermon707/kea/doc/sphinx/arm/dhcp4-srv.rst

 10.x.y.255 for all x and y even only 10.0.0.0 and 10.255.255.255 must be excluded according to standards.
-The `exclude-first-last-24`` global configuration flag was introduced in Kea version 2.3.6 to do this without to have to configure a lot of pools.
+The `exclude-first-last-24`` global configuration flag was introduced in Kea version 2.3.6 to do this without to have to configure a lot of pools or reservations to fake hosts.
 Of course its default value is false and it applies only to subnets up to 24 bit length.

+Note that here exclude means to skip them in the free address pickup routine of the allocation engine: if a client explicitly requests or has a host reservation for an address in .0 or .255 it will get it.

 .. note::